-Hydration is, without a doubt, one of the strategies that athletes have to take care of the most, since it will determine the desired performance and adaptations through sport.
+Hydration is, without a doubt, one of the strategies that athletes have to take care of the most, since it will determine the performance and desired adaptations through sport.
 Taking into account that 60% of our body weight is water, this is clearly evident.

-Hydration in most cases is understood as the correct amount of water in our body and that is not the case, or not strictly.
+Hydration in most cases is understood as the correct amount of water in our body and that is not so, or not strictly.
 The important thing is the concentration that exists in a solution between the amount of liquid and the amount of solid in that amount of liquid.
 This is known as the osmolarity.

-The concept of hydration is much more complex and basically has to do with two aspects:
+The concept of Hydration is much more complex and basically has to do with two aspects:

 - The osmolarity of plasma and interstitial tissue (extracellular medium)

-- The osmolarity within the cells (intracellular medium)
+- Osmolarity within cells (intracellular medium)